gabrieldemarmiesse/getting_started_open_source/README.md

 Don't worry, you'll be able to modify the pull request (title, descriptions and add commits) later on if needed.

+#### (optional) Closing an issue when the pull request is merged:

+GitHub has a special syntax that can be used.

+Let's say your pull request fixes an issue.
+You believe that this issue should be closed once your pull request is merged.
+Let's say it's the issue number 354.
+Then, somewhere in the description, write:

+> fixes #354

+GitHub will detect this syntax.
+Once your pull request is merged, the issue 354 will be automagically closed.
+Use this system to save the project maintainer some of his/her time!

 ### Step 7: The continuous integration system